ricardoyang00/feup-lcom-nes-emulator/README.md

 # see more in USAGE about extra flags
 ```

-8. To exit the emulator's interface you can press `exit` key
+9. To exit the emulator's interface you can press `exit` key.

-> ⚠️ To use the emulator, please ensure all [ROMs](roms/roms.txt) are placed in the `roms/` folder.

 ## Usage